March 25, 2026

 Yes, fully.
 For resident individual investors, dividend income from Indian companies is included in gross total income under Income from Other Sources and taxed at the applicable slab rate.
 There is no flat rate, no special concession, and no minimum exemption for dividend income specifically.

-NRI: dividend on GDR purchased in foreign currency 10% under Section 115A
+NRI: dividend on GDR purchased in foreign currency10% under Section 115AC (or Section 115ACA for resident employees under specified ESOP schemes)

-NRI: dividend on shares purchased using foreign currency 20% under Section 115A
+NRI: dividend on shares purchased using foreign currency (other than GDR)20% under Section 115A

 ← Scroll horizontally on mobile →